CompNet/RugbyScope/src/_TODO.md

   try to fill based on next step start date?
 - missing country: use career steps that concern national teams

+- teams:
+  - remove under-17 and other younger teams
 - merging stints:
   - prioritize those with stats vs. NAs, even if different years
   - if same stats and different years, prioritize shorter time span